RawToast/kategory/modules/docs/arrow-docs/docs/docs/patterns/errorhandling/README.md

 ```

 While `Try` gives us the ability to control both the `Success` and `Failure` cases there is still nothing in the function signatures that indicate the type of exception.
-We are still subject to guess what the exception is using Kotlin `when` expressions or runtime lookups over the unsealed hierarchy of Throwable.
+We will have to guess what exceptions to handle is using Kotlin `when` expressions or runtime lookups over the unsealed hierarchy of Throwable.

 It turns out that all exceptions thrown in our example are actually known to the system so there is no point in modeling these exceptional cases as
 `java.lang.Exception`